 We first compare the cumulative degree-frequency distribution for the nine models.
-Figure 4(a) shows a few of the models that do not perform particularly well according to this metric.
-Figure 4(b) shows that AB, GLP, Inet, and our two model do match the Internet (Oregon) data relatively well; with our models and Inet performing best.
-Note, however, that all models fit Extended considerable less well.
+Figure 5(a) shows a few of the models that do not perform particularly well according to this metric.
+Figure 5(b) shows that AB, GLP, Inet, and our two model do match the Internet (Oregon) data relatively well; with our models and Inet performing best.
+Note, however, that all models fit Extended considerably less well.
 Link-degree ratio clearly differentiates the models.
-Figures 4(c) and 4(d) split the models according to the same partition used in separating Figures 4(a) and 4(b).
+Figures 5(c) and 5(d) split the models according to the same partition used in separating Figures 5(a) and 5(b).
 Inet matches Oregon the best, and our two model match Oregon very closely as well; GLP matches Extended best.
+According to average node-degree-ratio, we find that our models, along with AB, Inet and GLP, show relatively good performance.
+Again, Figures 5(e) and 5(f) categorize models by their ability to fit the Oregon degree distribution.